-Taking a backup of the entire machine is one of the best strategies to tackle issues such as software problems, malware, and corrupt files, which could result in data loss.
+Taking a backup of the entire machine is one of the best strategies to tackle software problems, malware, and corrupt files, which could result in data loss.
 Thus, if one doesn’t regularly create backups, there may be chances of losing data, which one may have spent a lot of time setting up.
-In this post, I will guide you on how to backup and restore Windows 10 to avoid any loss.
+In this post, I will guide you on backup and restore Windows 10 to avoid any loss.

 How to Backup and Restore Windows 10

 With Windows 10, you can create a backup of the files and settings using different methods, including manually copying files to external storage, saving files to OneDrive, or third-party applications.
 However, we do recommend using the in-built methods from Windows to Backup and restore.
 Following any of the methods mentioned below can be used for accomplishing the task.

 Windows Backup and Restore is traditionally available with all versions of Windows launched after Windows 7.
 This tool allows users to create and save a backup at different locations, such as a secondary drive or a folder connected in a network folder.
 However, we recommend using removable storage, which could be easily disconnected and stored.

 - To create a backup, navigate to the Control Panel by searching for the same in the search box, and then navigate to Control Panel > System and Security > Backup and Restore.

 - From here, click on the Setup Backup option.
 This will prompt you to select a drive to back up the files; once selected, click Next, and here, you’ll be prompted to choose Which data you want to Backup.
 You can either let Windows choose, or you can do it manually.